tommycqy/Yelp-Reviews/README.md

 - Can ratings be predicted from review text?
 - Can we extract keywords from the reviews?
 - How accurate are the restaurant searches?
-(A search for "tacos" in Seattle returns restaurants that aren't even marginally related to tacos, for example"
+(A search for "tacos" in Seattle returns restaurants that aren't even marginally related to tacos, for example)

 The objective of this project is to use the Yelp Fusion API to get restaurant data such as location, price, restaurant category, as well as user reviews, to build a visualization app that allows for simple filtering.